My body, my story

 What words do we choose to describe them?

-How would we talk to them, if possible?
+How would we talk to them, if it were possible?

 Through this new series of portraits, NOO celebrates the plurality, resilience, beauty and strength of our bodies.

-Sincere and profound conversations, to question the relationship we have with them, the way we look at them, the weight of norms and the quest for an often tumultuous love.
+Sincere and profound conversations, to examine the relationship we have with them, the way we look at them, the weight of norms and the quest for a love that is often tumultuous.

-In the privacy of her Marseille home, we met Maryam Kaba, a former gymnast, dancer, choreographer, and founder of Afrovibe, who spoke to us about movement therapy and the importance of teaming up with your body, no matter the cost.
+In the intimacy of her Marseille home, we met Maryam Kaba , former gymnast, dancer, choreographer and founder of Afrovibe, who spoke to us about movement therapy and the importance of teaming up with your body, no matter what.

 Who are you, Maryam?